negesti/gnome-shell-extensions-negesti/README.md

 The extension can be configured using the gnome prefs tool.
  * Keybindings are updated when you edit them in the settings window.
  * All other changes are not saved until you hit enter
- * Currently the settings are not reloade. e.g. reload the shell or deactive/active the extension to use the updated config
+ * Currently the settings are not reloaded. e.g. reload the shell or deactive/active the extension to use the updated config

 Keybindings
 -----------

-Details how to configure can be found in the [wiki](https://github.com/negesti/gnome-shell-extensions-negesti/wiki)

 Keybindings are configured using gsettings stored in a custom schema file inside the extension directory.
-To modify the keybindings use the "prefs tool".
+To modify the keybindings use the "gnome prefs tool".

 The following keys are available: